apache/tvm/docs/langref/relay_type.rst

 recursive (a constructor for an ADT can take an instance of that ADT, thus an ADT like a tree or list can be inductively built up).
-The representation of ADTs in the type system must be able to accomodate these facts, as the below sections will detail.
+The representation of ADTs in the type system must be able to accommodate these facts, as the below sections will detail.

 Global Type Variable
 ~~~~~~~~~~~~~~~~~~~~